playcanvas/developer.playcanvas.com/content/en/user-manual/xr/using-webxr.md

 entity.camera.startXr(pc.XRTYPE_VR);
 ```

-It is asynchronous operation and is only possible to start on user interaction, such as button click or touch.
+It is asynchronous operation and is only possible to start on user interaction, such as button click, mouse click or touch.
 To know when session is started, you can subscribe to `start` event:

 ```javascript
 app.xr.on('start', function () {